saurav0001kumar/AREA-2D/README.md

 # AREA-2D
-A menu-driven C program to find the area of some 2D shapes in different ways.
+A menu-driven C program to find the area of some 2D shapes (such as Triangle, Rectangle, Circle and Square) in different ways.